 The Holbrook Courthouse building today has had various predecessors, the first in 1872.
 The Court facilities, as a place for the administration of justice has also had different functions from being a Mining Warden’s Court to a Court of Petty Sessions to a Local Court.

 Holbrook is a country town south west of Sydney on the Hume Highway, see location map below.
 Holbrook was known as Germanton in 1858, and other names before that: see the Holbrook website.
-In 1914 it was changed to Holbrook, in honour of the daring feats of Commander Norman Holbrook VC during WW1.
+In 1914 it was changed to Holbrook, in honour of the daring feats of Commander Norman Holbrook VC during World War 1.
 In 1914 Lieutenant Holbrook, as Commander of British Submarine B11, torpedoed and sank the Turkish battleship Mesudiye.

 As to the Holbrook Courthouse as it existed in 1872, a correspondent for the Sydney Morning Herald wrote that Germanton (as it was then known), had